-R. Kelly Enters Not Guilty Plea On Sexual Abuse Charges
+R. Kelly Out On Bail In Sexual Abuse Case

-R&B star R. Kelly entered a not guilty plea Monday in response to being charged with 10 counts of aggravated criminal sexual abuse.
+R&B star R. Kelly has been released from jail after posting the required bail of $100,000 — 10 percent of the bond.
+He entered a not-guilty plea Monday in response to being charged with 10 counts of aggravated criminal sexual abuse.

 The singer was indicted last Friday in Cook County, Ill.
-Three of the alleged victims were under the age of 17 at the time of the alleged incidents, which prosecutors say span 1998 to 2010.
+Three of the alleged victims were under age 17 at the time of the alleged incidents, which prosecutors say span 1998 to 2010.

 On Saturday afternoon, a judge set bond at $1 million.